-U.S. Charges Walmart Gunman In El Paso With Hate Crimes
+U.S. Charges Suspect In El Paso Walmart Shootings With Hate Crimes

 Federal prosecutors have charged Patrick Wood Crusius with hate crimes related to the killing of 22 people at a Walmart in El Paso, Texas, last August.
 Crusius allegedly told police he had driven to the store intending to kill "Mexicans."